axmanmuscle/unrolledNet/README.md

  ## 41
  This seems to be working with the gradient line search - although now we need to add wavelets (yayyyyyy)

+ ## 4/28
+ writing the non-zero shot version of this now. needs to take in the sensitivity maps and the initial image (or wavelet coeffs?)

+ ### TO DO TODAY:
+  - [ ] write this
+  - [ ] write paper
+  - [ ] work on fetal data for a little

+#### Changes for supervised
+ - SMaps at ``forward`` time not construction
+ - same with masks i guess

+#### For Fetal data
+since the data isnt centered in the space domain we need to be careful about doing the fftshift *after* the ffts during the prox blocks, etc.